simrenbasra/simys-blog/_posts/2025-08-03-email_genie_part6.md

 | 62.1     | 63.3      | 62.1   | 62.2     |

-Overall, DistilBERT, even with fine-tuning, is not outperforming the simpler classification models I tested.
+Overall, DistilBERT, even with fine-tuning, is not really outperforming the simpler classification models I tested.
 This confirmed my initial concern: there simply isn’t enough labelled data for any model to learn effectively.
-Since I’m not planning to spend much more time labelling more data, I may need to reconsider the scope of the project to better suit data I have.
+Since I’m not planning to spend time labelling more data, I may need to reconsider the scope of the project to better suit the data I have.

 <br>